Approved by the Faculty September 12, 2016. Effective September 14, 2016

 Communication to Faculty

-If a student’s request for an emergency absence is approved, the Dean of Students’ Office will notify the student’s instructors, faculty adviser and, if relevant, on-campus employer that the student is approved for an emergency absence for a specified length of time.
+If a student’s request for an emergency absence is approved, the Student Life Office will notify the student’s instructors, faculty adviser and, if relevant, on-campus employer that the student is approved for an emergency absence for a specified length of time.
 The student will be copied on this communication.

-Students should be aware that the role of the Dean of Students’ Office in communicating with faculty is informational only.
-It will be at the professor's discretion to excuse absences or class work, even with an absence notification from the Dean’s office.
+Students should be aware that the role of the Student Life Office in communicating with faculty is informational only.
+It is each professor's discretion to excuse absences or class work, even with an absence notification from the Student Life Office.
 It is the responsibility of the student to be in touch with faculty to discuss and agree upon a reasonable plan to address any academic issues that may arise from the student's absence.

 Please see Emergency Absence FAQs for more information.